 Did you know that there is this awesome Pirate Tower tucked away on a beach?!
 It totally reminds me of Rapunzel’s tower or something out of a fairy tale book!
 Head to Victoria Beach during low tide to access this area.
 Click here to find a more detailed post about how to find this pirate tower.

 Another popular beach and the only one with an on-site parking lot ($1 per hr)- but get there early to snag a spot!
-Great for relaxing, sun bathing, skim boarding, and surfing, this is also the only beach with fire pits (though they have been closed due to COVID)
+Great for relaxing, sun bathing, skim boarding, and surfing, this is also the only beach with fire pits (first come first serve!)

 My favorite thing at this beach was the walk up beach front restaurant Lost Pier.
 I had a delicious tuna poke bowl and a refreshing lemonade all for less than $20.
 I will definitely eat here again next time!

 Woods Cove Beach

 Woods cove is a beautiful sandy cove nestled between two rocky points.
 This is definitely not a beach for sun bathing but at low tide can be great for tide pooling and a treat for scuba divers during calm conditions.
 During high tide the beach is completely wet.
 Watching the waves crash amongst the rocks can be an exciting spectacle.

 Fun Fact- Bette Davis lived in the English Tudor home just north of the stair case and is now a registered historic structure.